 With SLU Karate, you will learn and/or enahnce:

-First class of the fall semester officially begins on September 7th,2015.
+First class of the fall semester officially begins on Monday, September 12, 2016.

-Classes are held Mondays and Thursdays from 7:30pm - 9:00pm in the Simon Recreation Center (Multipurpose Room 1, lower level).
-Should the university close, class will also be cancelled.
+Classes are held Mondays and Thursdays from 7:30pm - 9:00pm in the Simon Recreation Center (Multipurpose Room 1, lower level) until the end of the semester.
+Should the university close, class will also be canceled.

 No experience is required to join!